Josh Newville

-This week, I was reminded of The Woman Question.
-A new study (conducted by the University of Toronto and published September 16) indicates that as a society, we tend to distrust movements heavily supported by overt activism.
-Salon’s Tom Jacobs concludes:
+new study conducted by the University of Toronto and published September 16 indicates that as a society, we tend to distrust movements heavily supported by overt activism.

 So the message to advocates is clear: Avoid rhetoric or actions that reinforce the stereotype of the angry activist.
 Realize that if people find you off-putting, they’re not going to listen to your message.
 As Bashir and her colleagues note, potential converts to your cause “may be more receptive to advocates who defy stereotypes by coming across as pleasant and approachable.”